gulshankumarpatlekonverge/GIT-Course/README.md

 git checkout -b [new_branch_name] : to create new branch using the existing branch or main branch.

-git checkout [branch_name]: to checkout between the branches present.
+git checkout [branch_name] : to checkout between the branches present.

+git push --set-upstream origin [branch_name] : to publish the branch in github or to set upstream with the main branch. we can use --set-upstream or -u in the command.

 # Welcome to GitHub Course Repository